NikolaLukic94/GoalsAdmin/README.md

 # Goals CRUD

-Built with Express, React and MongoDB
+Built with Express, React/Redux and MongoDB